dip-bash/suchi/README.md

 # suchi

-A minimalist CLI clipboard manager designed for GNOME/Wayland environments.
-It currently interfaces with the GNOME Clipboard Indicator extension to provide terminal-based access to your clipboard history.
+A minimalist CLI clipboard manager designed for Linux environments.
 ## Key Features

 * **Runs Standalone:** No third-party desktop extensions required.
 Works out of the box with a built-in background watcher.